NXP/isochron/docs/isochron-rcv.8.md

     octet of the destination MAC address until the last octet of data before the FCS.

+`-S`, `--stats-address` <`NUMBER`>

+:   specify the IP address on which the receiver program is listening
+    for incoming connections.
+This socket is used for management and statistics.
+Supports binding to a given network device using the `address%device` syntax (example: `--stats-address ::%vrf0`).
+    Optional, defaults to ::, with a fallback to 0.0.0.0 if IPv6 is not available.

 `-q`, `--quiet`

 :   this option suppresses error messages regarding invalid test